Collecting data on electronic communications networks

-CTU performs by its Electronic data collection (ESD) system a regular annual data collection on the existing electronic communication networks with focus on the identification of NGA connections allowing the provision of internet access service with the speed of 30 Mbit/s and higher.
+CTU performs by its Electronic data collection (ESD) system a regular annual data collection on the existing electronic communication networks allowing the provision of internet access service with different speed cathegories.
 The data is sorted geographically according to address points as defined in the Register of territorial identification, addresses and immovable property (RÚIAN).
-CTU collects data on connections disposable to 31 December of the year in question and also data on 3-years plans for deployment.
+CTU collects data disposable to 31 December of the year.

 The data is collected, among others, in compliance with the needs of Ministry of Industry and Trade (hereinafter "MPO") which further uses this data to define intervention areas where subsidy support for the construction of electronic communications networks should be directed.
 CTU uses the collected data for secondary purposes, in particular market monitoring, market analyses, inspection, international reporting and the National Statistical Service.

 Operators submit the numbers of disposable connections for each of the relevant technologies (typically FTTH, FTTB, xDSL, CATV, wireless technologies in licenced or free bands).
 Such connections are existing or easily deployable (i.e. without unreasonably high investment costs and in short time), sorted according to the achievable effective speed of the internet access service up to 30 Mbit/s, between 30 and 100 Mbit/s, between 100 and 300 Mbit/s, between 300 Mbit/s and 1 Gbit/s and over 1 Gbit/s.
 The detail of the speed intervals may not be the same from period to period (year to year).